 When storing flammable liquids, please observe the following guidelines:

 - Never store flammable materials in household appliances (Kenmore, GE, Amana, etc.).
-Explosions, injuries and costly laboratory fires can result.
+Explosions, injuries and costly laboratory fires can result if the unit fails and creates a spark.
 Contact laboratory safety vendors to purchase the appropriate refrigerator or freezer based on the materials you need to store.

-- If a flammable refrigerator or freezer is needed, purchase one that is UL listed, intrinsically safe, and specifically labeled for “flammable materials storage.”
+- If a flammable refrigerator or freezer is needed, purchase one that is UL listed, constructed to prevent ignition of flammable vapors and specifically labeled for “flammable materials storage" vs a refrigerator that is "explosion-proof".
+The former is basically an ordinary refrigerator with a sealed compressor and thermostat; the latter is intrinsically safe and hard wired.
 A flammable liquid is defined as having a flash point of less than 100 degrees Fahrenheit or 38 degrees Celsius.

 - Ultra low freezers (less than -40 degrees Fahrenheit) generally cannot be approved for storing flammable materials.